EricSource-io/Luminote/README.md

 - **Node.js**: Handling the behind-the-scenes stuff, Node.js gives me access to the file system and other nifty system resources using JavaScript.

 - **React.js**: The UI is built with React because it makes life easier.
-Think of it like building with LEGO blocks, but for software.

 ## Current State
 Check out this preview of what Luminote looks like now: